Ford F-Series (tenth generation): 1997–2004

 Being the F-150's first major redesign since late 1979, the redesigned truck went on a nationwide 87-stop tour to Ford plants and the external part suppliers in October 1995, prior to its release.
-To build anticipation for the redesigned truck, the 1997 model was released in January 1996 with the first ad campaigns airing during Super Bowl XXX.
+To build anticipation for the redesigned truck, the 1997 model was released on January 25, 1996, with the first ad campaigns airing during Super Bowl XXX.
 Because of the radical styling, Ford predicted from marketing clinics that traditional truck buyers would not receive the radical and car-like 1997 well, so it continued to produce and sell the previous 1996 model alongside the redesigned 1997 model for a few months.

-A wide variety of body options were available: the 2-3 passenger 2-door regular cab and the 5-6 passenger 3-door SuperCab (4-door after 1999 MY), 8 ft and 6.5 ft beds, and a choice of Styleside or Flareside beds on 6.5 ft models.
-A new Lightning was introduced in March 1999, and Harley-Davidson and King Ranch editions were also created for the 2000 and 2001 model years, respectively.
-In 2000, the SuperCrew cab was introduced with four full-size doors for the 2001 model year.
-A Sport 4x4 model was introduced in 1999.
+A wide variety of body options were available: the 2–3 passenger 2-door regular cab and the 5–6 passenger 3-door SuperCab (4-door after 1999 MY), 8 ft and 6.5 ft beds, and a choice of Styleside or Flareside beds on 6.5 ft models.
+The high-performance trim "Lightning" was introduced in March 1999, and Harley-Davidson and King Ranch editions were also produced for the 2000 and 2001 model years, respectively.
+In 1999, the SuperCrew cab was introduced with four full-size doors for the 2001 model year.
+A Sport 4×4 model was also introduced in 1999.
 It featured the 5.4L Triton V8 and color-matched bumpers and mirror housings, and was available in regular cab and SuperCab in four colors: white, red, black, and silver.
-In 2002, an FX4 model was introduced, which came with skid plates, a carbon steel frame, Rancho shock absorbers, and unique 17" aluminum wheels along with more standard features that were optional on XLT.
+In 2002, an FX4 model was introduced, which came with skid plates, a carbon steel frame, Rancho shock absorbers, and unique 17" aluminum wheels, along with more standard features that were optional on XLT.
 In 2003, a sporty STX trim package was introduced, aimed at younger truck buyers.
 The STX package featured color-keyed front/rear bumpers along with clear lens headlights and integrated round fog lamps.
-The package also featured chrome step rails, 17" chrome wheels, and a Kenwood Z828 stereo was installed in place of the standard Ford radio.
-Also in 2003, a special trim package "Heritage Edition" version with special badging was produced to mark the 100th anniversary of Ford trucks, available only in the 139-inch wheelbase SuperCab model.
+The package also featured chrome step rails, 17" chrome wheels, and a Kenwood Z828 stereo in place of the standard Ford radio.
+Also in 2003, a special trim package "Heritage Edition" version with special badging was produced to mark the 100th anniversary of the Ford Motor Company, available only in the 139-inch wheelbase SuperCab model.